 In order to assist worthy students pursuing careers in engineering or land surveying, the American Council of Engineering Companies/Maryland awards four scholarships.
 Three scholarships, sponsored by ACEC/MD, go to selected students majoring in either civil, mechanical or electrical engineering, or surveying, attending an accredited college or university.
 The fourth scholarship, the William R. Kahl Scholarship, sponsored by long-time member firm RK&K, LLP, is awarded to the top ranked civil engineering student in the competition.

-Josiah Coleman is entering his senior year at Morgan State University pursuing a degree in Industrial & Systems Engineering.
-A resident of Perry Hall, he possesses a solid 3.02 GPA.
+Andrew Huffer is a junior entering his senior year at University of Delaware, pursuing a bachelor’s degree in Civil Engineering.
+As a resident of Williamsport, Maryland, he possesses a 3.5 GPA.

 Andrew is an active track and field athlete holding the title of Sprint Captain for UD.
 He currently works for Soccer Shot in New Castle County as a soccer instructor.
 He also works for Head Research Group, monitoring the progress of research projects.

 Chimaobi Aki is a sophomore entering his junior year at University of Maryland College Park, pursuing a bachelor’s degree in Mechanical Engineering.
 As a local resident of College Park, he possesses a 3.4 GPA.
 Chimaobi currently works at the Center for Minorities in Science and Engineering (CMSE), collecting and analyzing data to support other CMSE programs.

 He maintains an active membership with the Black Engineers Society and is a UMD Clark Leader.
 His future plans include developing affordable efficient biomedical devices that can be easily obtained for all levels of income level.